 My Grandmother had a small catering business and I helped her from a very young age.
-I learned many cooking and entertaining tips from her, but this and my love of butter are perhaps my favorite!
+I learned many cooking and entertaining tips from her, but this (and my love of butter) are perhaps my favorite things she taught me!

 Dipping corn in melted butter is great and all, but you need lots of butter in a deep container, right?
 What a waste of perfectly good butter!